Matt Tilley: Controversies

 In 2014, Tilley was involved in a scandal during a segment in the Triple M radio station owned by Southern Cross Austereo.
 Colombians in Australia through the Colombian consulate asked for a formal apology from Triple M for comments they considered offensive.
-An investigation was conducted by the Australian Communications and Media Authority which found that "although the stereotype is based on factual elements, the ACMA is satisfied that the segment mildly ridiculed the Colombian people, and that by inviting Colombian callers to comment on whether they had used cocaine, to some extent it encouraged the audience to share these feelings of ridicule."
-However, the Australian Communications and Media Authority found that "while the presenters explored a stereotype with the listeners, and were at times disrespectful of the Colombian people, any ridicule that was encouraged was not sufficient to reach the high threshold that is contemplated by the Codes."
-A full record of the investigation can be found in the Australian Communications and Media Authority website.
+An investigation was conducted by the Australian Communications and Media Authority (ACMA) which found that "although the stereotype is based on factual elements, the ACMA is satisfied that the segment mildly ridiculed the Colombian people, and that by inviting Colombian callers to comment on whether they had used cocaine, to some extent it encouraged the audience to share these feelings of ridicule."
+However, ACMA found that "while the presenters explored a stereotype with the listeners, and were at times disrespectful of the Colombian people, any ridicule that was encouraged was not sufficient to reach the high threshold that is contemplated by the Codes."
+A full record of the investigation can be found in ACMA's website.

 In 2015, Tilley received international publicity when interviewing Amy Schumer, who was promoting her film Trainwreck.
 Tilley referred to Schumer's character as "skanky", which Schumer took exception to.